--rich fruit be putting you in harm’s way by dangerously interacting with your medicines?
+-rich fruit be putting you in harm’s way by dangerously interacting with your medications?

 Grapefruits are low in calories and packed with benefits.
 One cup of fresh grapefruit gives you a huge serving of vitamin C (79 mg), not too mention other important nutrients like

 With all of these excellent qualities in one fruit, it is hard to imagine that it can cause harm.
-But having a diet that includes grapefruit and taking certain medicines can negatively impact your health.
+But having a diet that includes grapefruit and taking certain medications can negatively impact your health.

 Cytochrome P-450 is a group of enzymes located throughout the body, with the largest amount found in the liver and the intestinal walls.
 This family of enzymes is responsible for making chemical reactions needed to breakdown many different compounds, from food to drugs.
 CYP3A4 is the most abundant member of the enzyme family.
 It is responsible for breaking down approximately 60% of the drugs we take.

 When grapefruit or grapefruit juice is consumed, a compound within the grapefruit disrupts the CYP3A4 enzyme’s ability to metabolize a drug.
 If a drug is not adequately metabolized, higher levels of the drug may enter the bloodstream, which can lead to a potentially dangerous situation.
 These interactions have been observed within a few hours after consuming grapefruit and may last for up to three days.
 As little as eight ounces (237 milliliters) can have an effect on the metabolism of some drugs.
 Some other citrus fruits, such as pomelos and Seville oranges (a bitter orange used in marmalades and compotes) can have similar effects.

 Below are examples of medications that can be affected by grapefruit.

 Calcium channel blockers—used to treat

 Immunosuppressants, such as cyclosporine, sirolimus, or tacrolimus, which are used to treat